LLevella/mmio/README.md

 ## COO

-Coordinate matrices format is described by three arrays:
+Coordinate matrices format is described by 3 arrays:
 * mtx - elements values,
 * imtx - elements' rows' indexes,
 * jmtx - elements column's indexes,
+and 1 scalar:
 * nnz - number of non-zero elements in the matrix.

 ## CSR